Aristóteles Sandoval: Gubernatorial election

 On 11 January 2012, Aristóteles Sandoval requested to leave the municipal presidency in order to register himself as a gubernatorial candidate for the state of Jalisco.
 He ran on behalf of a coalition formed by the PRI and the Mexican Green Party, called Compromiso por Jalisco.
 The city council appointed Jesús Ayón López as interim municipal president in his place.
 In this way, he competed in the 2012 Jalisco state elections against candidates Enrique Alfaro Ramírez of the Partido Movimiento Ciudadano, Fernando Garza Martínez of the Party of the Democratic Revolution, Fernando Guzmán Pérez Peláez of the National Action Party and María de los Ángeles Martínez Valdivia of the New Alliance Party.
 The campaign began on 30 March 2012.

 The election was conducted on 1 July 2012.
 The results provided by the Programa de Resultados Preliminares (PREP) declared Sandoval the winner with 98% of the votes counted and a margin of 4 percentage points over the closest contender, Enrique Alfaro Ramírez.
 Regardless, the election results were challenged by the Movimiento Ciudadano party, but the challenge was dismissed by the Jalisco Electoral Tribunal, ratifying the election of Sandoval as governor.
 As a consequence, on 8 July 2012, Sandoval received certification on behalf of the Instituto Electoral and from Participación Ciudadana, declaring him as governor elect.

 Gubernatorial term

 On 1 March 2013, Sandoval was sworn into office, officially assuming the governorship of Jalisco.

 Assassination

 On 18 December 2020, Sandoval had dinner at the Distrito 5 restaurant in the centre of Puerto Vallarta with three other people.
 During that time, Sandoval was shot and critically injured from behind in the restaurant bathroom.
-After the shooting, his two bodyguards took him out to reach hospital.
+After the shooting, his two bodyguards tried to take him to the hospital.
 Other gunmen appeared and opened fire, killing Sandoval and wounding one of the bodyguards.

 A march demanding the release of two restaurant employees who had been arrested on 30 December 2020 for altering the crime scene was organized on social media in Jalisco.